Flight-Free-UK/flight_free_uk_website/source/posts/flightfree2020-podcast-episode-10-cycle-touring.html.markdown

 #### **Flight Free UK:**

-*One thing I like about bicycle travel is that it's fast enough to get somewhere but it’s slow enough to see everything.
-The physicality is included as well.*
+Bicycle travel is fast enough to get somewhere but it’s slow enough to see everything.
+The physicality is included as well.

 #### **Jo:**